jnsmalm/gameplay/tutorials/text-input/readme.md

 Keys can also have an additional state, `Repeated`.

 The first frame a key or button is pressed (after being released) it's state is `Pressed`.
-If the key or button is still being held down the state is `Squeezed`.
+The next frame, if the key or button is still being held down the state is `Squeezed`.
 If the key is held for a longer period the state will periodically be set to `Repeated` (this is when the operating system notifies that the key is still being held).
 When the key or button is finally released, it's state becomes `Released`.

 In the function below we check if the backspace key is being used.